erikeldridge/erikeldridge.github.com/_posts/2012-3-16-software-development.md

 ### Cost estimation

-Sandbag estimates for new projects.
+Use generous estimates for new projects.

 ### Separation of concerns